ThomasMeier/Evariste/README.md

-# Abstract Groups
+# Evariste

-Groups provides a simple way to look at groups, their elements, and their basic properties.
+Evariste provides a simple way to look at groups, their elements, and their basic properties.
 It beats doing so by hand!

-## Installation

-Clone and  `lein run`.

 ## Usage